TeddyTessema/Disaster-Response-Project/README.md

 # Disaster Response Pipeline Project

 ## Content
  1. Instruction
  2. Installation
  3. Description
- 4. Procedure
+ 4. Project Parts

-### Instructions:
+###1.
+Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database